 We started out storing our hay loose in several sheds and anywhere we could find a few square feet of dry storage space.

-Eventually we built a hand baler.
+Eventually we built a DIY hand baler.
 Using a hand baler doesn't really save on labor or time, but it did make our hay easier to store, and we needed less space in which to store it.

-We are, however, the first to admit that the plans are rather vague.
 Fortunately the Chief is a handy guy with a lot of building experience and he figured it out.
+He has a few tips for you further down in this article.

 Even without a hand baler you can cut and store your own hay.
 You'll just need more space to store it.

-How we cut our hay
+How to cut hay by hand

-Our hay field is about 10 acres.
-It was impossible to do this in just a few days or even a week, so we worked on it a little at a time, and it took us most of the summer to get completely around the field.
+We worked on it a little at a time.
+It took us most of the summer to get completely around the field.

-The Chief cut the grass with our DR brush-mower, and later with whatever brand we happened to have.
+The Chief cut the grass hay with our DR brush-mower, and later with whatever brand we happened to have.
 We've gone through a few of these mowers over the years!

 If you don't have a brush mower, you can use a sickle to cut the hay.
+A lawnmower won't work though, it chops the grass up into pieces that are too small for hay.

 How to bale hay by hand